BaileyMcKelway/orange/README.md

 # Orange
-Google Chrome Extension that uses voice recogintion to record and control DOM elements on any webpage.
+Google Chrome Extension that uses voice recognition to record and control DOM elements on any webpage.

 ![alt-text](https://i.imgur.com/GQe8Lh0.png)